 If you have a toddler who’s not eating but drinks lots of milk, it’s possible that milk is filling their bellies and reducing hunger for other food.
 (The same can be said for any other food that they are insisting is the only food they want.)

-The AAP recommends toddlers have 2-3 serving of dairy a day, which includes milk and other dairy foods like cheese and yogurt.
+The AAP recommends toddlers have two to three servings of dairy a day, which includes milk and other dairy foods like cheese and yogurt.
 A serving of milk for a toddler is ½ cup.
 Try serving a smaller portion of milk just at meals and offering water in between.
 (You may need to do this gradually, especially since milk is often a comfort food.)

 Keep portion size in mind, especially if your toddler won’t eat anything but milk, since cups and bottles can be quite large.
 This 4-ounce sippy cup is a nice size to use at meals since it ensures that a toddler won’t fill up on milk and will be more likely to have room in their bellies for some food.
 A very small juice glass works, too.

-You may need to taper down the volume in bottles if that’s how they’re consuming their milk.
+You may need to taper down the volume in bottles to start weaning a toddler if that’s how they’re consuming their milk.

 Try:

-• Serve milk at meals and offer water in between.
+• Serve milk only at meals and offer water in between.

 • Start to decrease the volume of milk in bottles and work on moving milk to meals, rather than as separate feeding around 18 months.